alitursucular/alitursucular.github.io/_posts/2019-04-18-simple-jquery-stopwatch.md

 startTime = new Date();
 ```

 I decided to use JavaScript date function at the core of this project.
-The main logic is; once the start button is pressed, date value of that moment is stored.
-Every 10 ms, this stored value is subtrated from the current date value.
+The main logic is; once the start button is pressed, the date value of that moment is stored.
+Every 10 ms, this stored value is subtracted from the current date value.
 Since the elapsed time is slowly increasing, we achieve a chronometer effect.

 ```javascript
 var elapsedTime = new Date(new Date() - startTime - pauseDuration);
 ```

 You may notice that there is another variable named _pauseDuration_.
-Once I was sure that this logic functions properly, it was time to add extra functionality to the project.
+Once I was sure that this logic functions properly, it was time to add an extra functionality to the project.

-The user has the option to start, pause and reset the stopwatch.
+As for extra functionalities, the user has options to start, pause and reset the stopwatch.
 Once the start button is clicked, button state changes and becomes a pause button.
 If user clicks pause, stopwatch stops, interval is cleared and pause time is saved incase user decides to resume later.

 ```javascript
 pauseDuration += new Date() - pauseTime;